Ditching the Back Seat Driver

 “You’re doing it wrong,” he said.
 “You’re compromising your safety.”

-“I don’t care, hands-off,” she said.
-“My husband’s a lawyer, just in case you’re a pervert.”
+“I don’t care, hands-off.
+My husband’s a lawyer, just in case you’re a pervert.”

 “Oh, the hell with it, get out of here and don’t come back.”

 “What?”
 She glared at him.
 The class stopped and everyone watched the goings-on.
 Those who knew Barron better than others rolled their eyes heavenward.
-They knew banishment was coming.
+They knew trouble was coming.
 Barron didn’t believe in the customer is always right.

 “You’re an ass,” she said.

-“Let’s leave it at that, sweet lips,” Barron said.
-“Now drift.”
-He went back to his class.
+“Let’s leave it at that, sweet lips.
+Now drift.”

 Barron was an anarchist at heart.
-He believed anarchism walked the walk best with the practice of yoga.
-Any other affiliation with anything else, capitalism, socialism, democracy, dictatorship, consumerism, minimalism, left-wing, right-wing, high and mighty, and the lunatic fringe, was inimical to the practice.
-Barron was an idealist, but practical enough to pay his taxes and not run red lights.
-He kept his anarchism to himself.
+He believed anarchism walked the walk and fit best with the practice of yoga.
+Any other affiliation with anything else, capitalism, socialism, democracy, dictatorship, consumerism, left-wing, right-wing, high and mighty, and the lunatic fringe, was inimical to the practice.

-“The hell with it,” she finally cried out.
-She ripped her cherry pop yoga pants off and angrily tossed them into a corner.
-She was left wearing a pair of royal purple Under Armour pure stretch underwear.
+“Yow, that stung!
+The hell with it.”
+She ripped her cherry red yoga pants off and tossed them angrily into a corner.
+She was left wearing a pair of royal purple Under Armour stretch undies.
+Everyone behind Zadie gave them a good look.

 “Those pants can kiss my butt,” Zadie said, getting back into the flow of the class.